Frequently Asked Questions

 What is the Trust Project's strategy against deception?

-Publishers are responsible for providing the Trust Indicators to users and adding the appropriate Schema.org vocabulary to their page code.
+Publishers are responsible for providing the Trust Indicators to users and adding the Trust Project-Schema.org vocabulary to their page code.
 Compliance questions about UX or technical issues go to the Trust Project internal team, which works with the site to fix them.
 If we see false claims about participation in the Trust Project, we address them.

 How do I report a problem?

-We ask members of the public to report concerns about coverage to publishers directly and to make recommendations about sources and stories.
-As a participant in the Trust Project, our news partners have committed to accurate coverage and to listening to feedback and advice from the public.
-We all agree that it’s important for the public to hold news organizations accountable and help them meet their own high journalistic standards.
+We ask the public to report concerns or make suggestions about coverage using our news partners page.
+As participants in the Trust Project, our news partners have committed to listening to feedback and advice from the public.
+We all agree that it’s important for the public to hold news organizations accountable and help them meet high journalistic standards.

 The most serious complaints about news partner behavior go through a confidential complaint adjudication process.
 We evaluate the complaint, review the facts and give the site a chance to respond.
 If a resolution cannot be reached, we ask the site to remove the Trust Mark from its pages and we remove them from our news partner lists.
 We provide an opportunity for appeal within one month, and reapplication after one year.